Raiden (DJ): 1987–2018: Early life, education, and career beginnings

-2019–present: Signing with SM Entertainment and Love Right Back
+2019–present: Signing with SM Entertainment, Love Right Back

-Raiden, along with Thomas Gold, released a progressive house single, "Someone New" (2019), on June 14, delivering a "mint combination of soulful vocals, bouncy basslines, and uplifting melodies".
-Upon signing a contract with SM Entertainment, he released his new single, "The Only" (2019), on August 2.
+On June 14, 2019, Raiden, along with Thomas Gold, released a progressive house single, "Someone New", delivering a "mint combination of soulful vocals, bouncy basslines, and uplifting melodies".
+Upon signing a contract with SM Entertainment, he released his new single, "The Only", on August 2, 2019.
 It was described as an electronic pop song produced by himself, featuring Red Velvet member Irene.

-On May 12, Raiden's bright synth-pop, "Yours" (2020), was released along with EXO member, Chanyeol featuring Lee Hi and Changmo.
+On May 12, 2020, Raiden's bright synth-pop, "Yours", was released along with EXO member, Chanyeol featuring Lee Hi and Changmo.
 Raiden says the song's release was relevant in the current time of COVID-19 concerns and social distancing; therefore, he "wanted to present the feeling of love and care for each other" as a message.
-Through SM Station, a pop genre song, "Think About Me" (2020), the collaboration single with Girls' Generation member, Hyo featuring Coogie, was released on October 30.
+Through SM Station, a pop genre song, "Think About Me", the collaboration single with Girls' Generation member, Hyo featuring Coogie, was released on October 30.
 The music video featured the three artists attending the Protocol Labelnight performance during the Amsterdam Dance Event (ADE) in the Netherlands in 2019.
 DJ Mag indexed Raiden on its DJ Mag Top 100 DJs: The Next 50 list in 2019 in which 50 artists who failed to place on the main DJ Mag Top 100 DJs poll were included, ranking in the 44th place and 144th overall.

 On January 1, 2021, Raiden and other SM Entertainment artists performed at the SMTOWN Live Culture Humanity concert.
 Along with Ginjo and Imlay, he presented EDM performances with a remix setlist of songs by various SM artists as they completed the stage of a "true" music festival.
-"Runner" (2021) was composed for the League of Legends 2021 and T1's theme song, also for the team's entry song on the League of Legends Champions Korea (LCK).
+"Runner" was composed for the League of Legends 2021 and T1's theme song, also for the team's entry song on the League of Legends Champions Korea (LCK).
 The single with a combination of rock, trap, and EDM genres was released on January 26, with the production of Raiden, EXO's Baekhyun, and Changmo.
-On July 6, "In Ruin" (2021), an alternative rock genre song composed by Raiden for the original soundtrack of You Are My Spring, sung by American singer-songwriter Nino Lucarelli was released.
+On July 6, "In Ruin", an alternative rock genre song composed by Raiden for the original soundtrack of You Are My Spring, sung by American singer-songwriter Nino Lucarelli was released.

+On October 11, Raiden released his first EP, Love Right Back, which contains five tracks including the lead single of the same name.

+On October 27, 2023, Raiden featuring singer-songwriter and producer August Rigo released single, "Take Me Back", through Protocol Recordings.